eggiroux/eggiroux/README.md

 - Game data (prices and some game logic) stored on MongoDB.
 - Player data stored on MongoDB.

+_In Looseleaf Galaxy, prices fluctuate in real time!_
 ![Looseleaf Galaxy Screenshot](./looseleaf_galaxy3.png)
-_Prices fluctuate in real time!_

-Have Fun!
+I hope you have fun!

 <!--